microsoft/FluidFramework/packages/dds/tree/src/simple-tree/ProxyBinding.md

 Note that it is possible for the `Cooked` mappings between an `AnchorNode` and a `FlexTreeNode` to exist regardless of whether there is also a proxy yet created for that node.
 In that case, when that proxy is created it will immediately be given its `Marinated` mappings and therefore already be cooked.

-`RawTreeNode`s, which implement the `FlexTreeNode` interface (or at least, at time of writing, pretend to), are substitutes for the true `FlexTreeNode`s that don't yet exist for a TODO (raw or marinated vs just raw) node.
+`RawTreeNode`s, which implement the `FlexTreeNode` interface (or at least, as of 2024-03-21, pretend to), are substitutes for the true `FlexTreeNode`s that don't yet exist for a raw node.
-The `Raw` mapping is removed when a proxy is TODO (marinated vs. cooked), and the `RawTreeNode` is forgotten.
+The `Raw` mapping is removed when a proxy is marinated, and the `RawTreeNode` is forgotten.

 See [proxyBinding.ts](./proxyBinding.ts) for more details.